BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_1_Accessing_Bitcoind_with_C.md

 # 15.1: Accessing Bitcoind in C with RPC Libraries

-> **NOTE:** This is a draft in progress, so that I can get some feedback from early reviewers.
-It is not yet ready for learning.
+> :information_source: **NOTE:** This section has been recently added to the course and is an early draft that may still be awaiting review.
+Caveat reader.

 You've already seen one alternative way to access the Bitcoind's RPC ports: `curl`, which was covered in a [Chapter 4 Interlude](04_4__Interlude_Using_Curl.md).
 Interacting with `bitcoind` through a RPC library in C is no different than that, you just need some good libraries to help you out.
 This section introduces a package called `libbitcoinrpc`, which allows you to access JSON-RPC `bitcoind` port.
 It uses a `curl` library for accessing the data and it uses the `jansson` library for encoding and decoding the JSON.

-## Setting Up libbitcoinrpc
+## Set Up libbitcoinrpc

 To use `libbitcoinrpc`, you need to install a basic C setup and the dependent packages `libcurl`, `libjansson`, and `libuuid`.
 The following will do so on your Bitcoin Standup server (or any other Ubuntu server).
 ```